panpf/sketch/docs/wiki/lifecycle.md

 Sketch relies on Lifecycle to monitor the life cycle of the page for the following functions:

 1. [ViewTargetRequestDelegate] automatically stops the request when onDestroy
-2. [GenericViewDisplayTarget] automatically controls animation playback during onStart and onStop
+2. [GenericViewTarget] automatically controls animation playback during onStart and onStop

 ### Default Value